LIVEABOARD DIVING IN French Polynesia

 Destinations in French Polynesia

-When To Go Dive in French Polynesia
+When To Go Diving in French Polynesia

 For the optimal liveaboard diving experience in French Polynesia, plan your trip between April and November.
 During this period, the water temperatures are a pleasant 26-29°C (79-84°F), and the visibility is superb, often exceeding 30 meters (100 feet), perfect for exploring the rich marine biodiversity